 Housing & Meals

 You will be based in Merapoh village, which is on the border of Taman Negara National Park; the world’s oldest rainforest dating 130 million years!
-Volunteers are provided with accommodation at our shared Fuze Ecoteer flat that has 3 bedrooms, a kitchen and a great roof top view for watching the stars!
+Volunteers stay in mixed sex accommodation at our shared Fuze Ecoteer flat that has 3 bedrooms, a kitchen and a great roof top view for watching the stars!

-The Perhentian islands are 17km off the coast of East Malaysia and are made up of Perhentian Kecil and Perhendian Besar.
-Volunteers will be provided with accommodation in turtle house in the local village Kampung Pasir Hantu (southeastern side of Perhentian Kecil) and in mixed accommodation on turtle beach in shifts.
+The Perhentian islands are 17km off the coast of East Malaysia and are made up of Perhentian Kecil and Perhentian Besar.
+Volunteers will live in mixed sex accommodation in turtle house in the local village Kampung Pasir Hantu (southeastern side of Perhentian Kecil) and in mixed accommodation on turtle beach in shifts.

 Lunch is usually had at the house.
 Use our weekly shopping supplies to create a tasty meal for yourself.
 Or if we are going trekking, a yummy packed lunch is prepared by a local restaurant.
 Generally rice or noodles served with chicken, beef, fish, squid, or a vegetarian option.